bobllor/macdeploy/README.md

 3. Run `./deploy.bin` to start the deployment process.

+`deploy.bin` has three flags and can be used based on the requirements of the device.

 **NOTE**: It is not possible to fully automate macOS deployments due to Apple's policies.
 Some processes will still require manual interactions.

 ## Deploy Flags

-`deploy.bin` has two flags:
-- `-a`: Gives admin to the user if they do not have a `ignore_admin: true` option in the YAML.
+- `-a`: Gives admin to the user.
-- `--exclude <file>`: Excludes a given file.
-This can be called as many times to exclude any amount of files. **It is case sensitive** and <u>must match</u> the exact spelling defined in the `packages` YAML configuration file.
+- `--exclude <file>`: Excludes a given file. **It is case sensitive** and <u>must match</u> the exact spelling defined in the `packages` section of the YAML configuration file.
+- `--include <file/installed_name_file_1>`: Includes a given file to install.
+This can be called as many times to include a file in the package installation process. **It is case sensitive** and <u>must match</u> the exact spelling of the
+`<file>.pkg` file in the directory.
+The delimiter `/` seperates installed package names, e.g. `"<file>\Microsoft Word"` matches `Microsoft Word.app`.

+`--exclude <file>` is used to *prevent a package from being downloaded*.
+This is used to prevent certain packages defined in the YAML config file from installed on a device.

+`--include <file>` is used to *download a package found in the package folder*, but *not in the YAML config*.
+This is intended to be used to separate the packages defined in the YAML config as default applications to install on all devices, and allow certain devices to have different installations.
+- The delimiter `/` indicates that string past the first one (which is the `*.pkg` name) are values that the `<file>.app` contains.
+It is used to indicate whether or not the package is installed.
+- If the delimiter is omitted, then the deployment will attempt to install every run without checking.

+the server config file before each client, depending on their software requirements.

+### Examples

-For example, to give the user admin and exclude the `Chrome.pkg` package: `./deploy.bin -a --exclude Chrome`.
+User admin and exclude `Chrome.pkg`: `./deploy.bin -a --exclude Chrome`.
+Include `zoomInstaller.pkg` and check if it is installed: `./deploy.bin -a --include "zoomInstaller/zoom.us"`.

 ## Action Runner